The Church of Jesus Christ of Latter-day Saints in California: Significant church growth and history 1895-1990

 The Los Angeles Branch was created on March 21, 1895.
 In 1896, the Northern California and Southern California conferences were organized.
 The Sacramento Conference was added in 1898.
 Most missionary work around the turn of the century took place in larger population centers.

 On January 21, 1923, the Los Angeles Stake became the first to be created in the state since the San Bernardino Stake had been dissolved.
 The Los Angeles Stake was divided on May 22, 1927 to form the Los Angeles and Hollywood stakes.
 On July 10, 1927, the San Francisco Stake was established.

 On February 18, 1939, 1,400 people visited the church's exhibit at the opening day of the Golden Gate International Exposition in San Francisco.
 This exhibit was a visitors' center portraying a reduced-size Salt Lake Tabernacle.

 Eight more stakes were created in the 1930s, five in the 1940s, and 30 in the 1950s.
 The completion of the Los Angeles and Oakland temples soon followed.

 In 1980, church president Spencer W. Kimball spoke to members in the Los Angeles area in the Rose Bowl, with an estimated 75,000 in attendance.

 Recent history 1990-present

 At the beginning of the year 2000, California had 17 missions, more than any other state in the United States.
 In the state's major cities, many minority converts were taught and baptized in their native language.
 With a significant immigration to California from Latin America, five Spanish-speaking stakes have been organized.
 Various Asian and Polynesian wards function as well, and a Tongan stake was created in San Francisco in 1992.
 There are currently more than 200 ethnic wards and branches in California.

 Church president Gordon B. Hinckley attended the rededication of the historic Hollywood (now Los Angeles California) Stake Center on June 8, 2003.

+In 2024, a San Jose-based law firm would file 91 lawsuits against the LDS Church related to sex abuse allegations in California.
+In 2026, former Livermore LDS bishop Michael Morris was arrested and criminally charged with 18 counts of felony child sex abuse.